Top three reasons to backcountry ski in Golden

 How fit do I need to be?

-In order to enjoy this backcountry adventure, you need to have a moderate level of fitness.
-You will be on your feet for a full day.
-While there is terrain for all skill levels in Golden, you will need to manage controlled descents in variable conditions.
+To enjoy backcountry skiing in Golden, you need to be in good physical shape and be able to comfortably tour at a mellow pace for at least 4 to 6 hours.
+While there are options for all skill levels, you will still be on your feet for a full day.
 All participants should feel comfortable on blue level resort runs and be able to carry a loaded daypack while skinning up variable degrees of terrain.

 For technical backcountry ski touring gear, you will need to bring: